arsane/py-mks2hg/README.md

 ### Requirement
 - Tested with Python 2.7
-- MKS on Windows
+- MKS on Windows and MKS command line in path environment variable.
-- Mercurial on Windows
+- Mercurial on Windows and command in path environment variable.

 ### Usage.
 1. connect/authenticate MKS with MKS client (no authentication in tool).